-The minimum earnings for contribution calculation purposes are equal to the legal monthly minimum wage.
+The minimum earnings used to calculate contributions are the legal monthly minimum wage.

-The maximum earnings for contribution calculation purposes are 25 times the legal monthly minimum wage.
+The maximum earnings used to calculate contributions are 25 times the legal monthly minimum wage.

 Employer: 0.348% to 8.7% of covered payroll, according to the assessed degree of risk.
 (1% of the employer's contribution finances the work injury fund, which promotes health and safety for workers.)